Origami-Instructions.com spreading joy one fold at a time

 origami-squash-fold-example-2

 Squash Fold Example 3: This was from an easy origami frog.
-Here we start off with a triangle or diaper fold, bring right side to the center crease, open the flap and flatten it.
+Here we start off with a triangle or diaper fold.
+Bring right side to the center crease, pry open the paper then squash it down.
 Notice that this is not a symmetrical squash fold.

 origami-squash-fold-example-3